 Continue Reading Below

-*Stock Advisor returns as of March 5, 2018
+*Stock Advisor returns as of May 8, 2018

 John Mackey, CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool's board of directors.
-Daniel B. Kline has no position in any of the stocks mentioned.
+Anders Bylund owns shares of Amazon.
 The Motley Fool owns shares of and recommends Amazon.
 The Motley Fool has a disclosure policy.